CISSP-Study-Resources

 • Availability:

-• Authorized subjects are granted timely and uninterrupted access to objects
+• Principle that authorized subjects are granted timely and uninterrupted access to objects

 • To ensure high availability of services and data, use techniques like failover clustering, site resiliency, automatic failover, load balancing, redundancy of hardware and software components, and fault tolerance